 Who issues the warnings?

 The Director of Campus Safety or a designee will issue a Timely Warning Notice.
 The Vice President of Public Affairs and Marketing, or their designee, is the designated spokesperson for any College statement made to the news media.

 Non-emergency updates (such as follow-up communications) to the College community may be distributed by campus-wide e-mail, on InHope, or on the College’s publicly viewable home page.

 Emergency Notifications (Hope Alerts)

 What are emergency notifications?

-The College will, without delay, initiate the emergency response system to notify the campus community upon confirmation of a significant emergency or dangerous situation (e.g., gas leak, train derailment, contagious virus, etc.) involving an immediate threat to the health or safety of students or employees occurring on campus.
+The College will, without delay, initiate the emergency response system (known as "Hope Alerts") to notify the campus community upon confirmation of a significant emergency or dangerous situation (e.g., gas leak, train derailment, contagious virus, etc.) involving an immediate threat to the health or safety of students or employees occurring on campus.
 The only exceptions of this are when notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

 Hope College annually tests the emergency response and evacuation procedures and publicizes its procedures in conjunction with at least one test per calendar year.
 These tests are documented, noting a description of each exercise including the date and time of the exercise and whether it was announced or unannounced.